lsst-sitcom/sitcomtn-037/index.rst

 ^^^^^^^^^^^^^
 **Specification:** All processed data and artifacts shall be referenced from a single source, as viewed from the user.

-**Rationale:** Users will need to access telemetry data, rapid processing data, and all generated artifacts in the same manner.
+**Rationale:** Users will need to access telemetry data, Rapid Analysis data, and all generated artifacts in the same manner.
 They need not be pre-occupied with where the data exists and why.
 This requirement does not specify everything must be stored in a single database, although it may be a solution.
 It is also acceptable that a query returns a link to a file in the LFA.